pixelart/ansible-role-vagrant-hostmanager/README.md

 ## Requirements

-  - `pixelart.vagrant` which installs Vagrant itself
+  - `pixelart.vagrant` >=1.3.0

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    vagrant_hostmanager_version: 'latest'
+    vagrant_hostmanager_version: ''

-The expected version of the plugin, either `latest` or a specific version.
+An optional version constraint of the plugin, or empty.
+Same functionality as the `version` key in `pixelart.vagrant`.

     vagrant_hostmanager_manage_sudoers: false